-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.7 Compliance with FWF risk policies.
-Average score depending on the number of applicable policies and results Aside from regular monitoring and remediation requirements under FWF membership, countries, specific areas within countries or specific product groups may pose specific risks that require additional steps to address and remediate those risks.
-FWF requires member companies to be aware of those risks and implement policy requirements as prescribed by FWF.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 2.7 Compliance with FWF risk policies.
+Average score depending on the number of applicable policies and results Aside from regular monitoring and remediation requirements under Fair Wear membership, countries, specific areas within countries or specific product groups may pose specific risks that require additional steps to address and remediate those risks.
+Fair Wear requires member companies to be aware of those risks and implement policy requirements as prescribed by Fair Wear.
 Policy documents, inspection reports, evidence of cooperation with other customers sourcing at the same factories, reports of meetings with suppliers, reports of additional activities and/or attendance lists as mentioned in policy documents.
-4 6 -2 Compliance with FWF enhanced monitoring programme Bangladesh Intermediate 3 6 -2 Compliance with FWF Myanmar policy Policies are not relevant to the company's supply chain N/A 6 -2 Compliance with FWF guidance on abrasive blasting Policies are not relevant to the company's supply chain N/A 6 -2 Compliance with FWF guidance on risks related to Turkish garment factories employing Syrian refugees Advanced 6 6 -2 Other risks specific to the member's supply chain are addressed by its monitoring system Intermediate 3 6 -2
+5 6 -2 Compliance with FWF enhanced monitoring programme Bangladesh Intermediate 3 6 -2 Compliance with FWF Myanmar policy Policies are not relevant to the company's supply chain N/A 6 -2 Compliance with FWF guidance on abrasive blasting Policies are not relevant to the company's supply chain N/A 6 -2 Compliance with FWF guidance on risks related to Turkish garment factories employing Syrian refugees Advanced 6 6 -2 Other risks specific to the member's supply chain are addressed by its monitoring system Advanced 6 6 -2

-Comment: BP sourced from one production location in Bangladesh in 2018.
-BP is not a member of the Bangladesh Accord, but its production location is a member of the Accord and has been audited.
-BP indicated that it has no plans to become a member of the Accord as its FOB sourced from this production location do not weigh up against the costs of membership.
+Comment: BP sourced from two production locations in Bangladesh in 2019.
+BP is not a member of the Bangladesh Accord, but its production locations are a member of the Accord and have been audited.
+BP indicated that it has no plans to become a member of the Accord as its FOB sourced from these production locations (1.4%) do not weigh up against the costs of membership.
 Other important aspects of the Enhanced Monitoring for Bangladesh (such as risk analysis, anti-harassment policies, and fire and health and safety monitoring) have been taken care of by the company.

 Regarding the guidance of Syrian refugees in Turkey, BP had several meetings with this supplier last year.
-The 2016 and 2017 audits did not show Syrian refugees in the facilities.
+Audits did not show Syrian refugees in the facilities.
 Furthermore, the supplier is monitored very intensively.
 BP made the supplier aware of the problems regarding the Syrian refugees.
 During these discussions, the supplier explained that in order to maintain their financial support from the government, the supplier is not allowed to employ any Syrian refugees as part of the arrangement made with the government.
 Employees must have Turkish nationality (and thus it is not allowed to employ Syrian refugees).